Test ID: CRHEP Chronic Hepatitis (Unknown Type), Serum

 Interpretation depends on clinical setting.
 See Viral Hepatitis Serologic Profiles

-Hepatitis B surface antigen (HBsAg) is the first serologic marker appearing in the serum 6 to 16 weeks following hepatitis B viral (HBV) infection.
+Hepatitis B surface antigen (HBsAg is the first serologic marker appearing in the serum 6 to 8 weeks following hepatitis B viral (HBV) infection.
 In acute cases, HBsAg usually disappears 1 to 2 months after the onset of symptoms.
 Persistence of HBsAg for more than 6 months indicates development of either a chronic carrier state or chronic HBV infection.

-Hepatitis B core antibodies (anti-HBc Ab) appear shortly after the onset of symptoms of HBV infection and soon after the appearance of HBsAg.
-The IgM subclass usually falls to undetectable levels within 6 months, and the IgG subclass may remain for many years.
+Hepatitis B virus core IgM and total antibodies (anti-HBc IgM and total) appear shortly after the onset of symptoms of HBV infection and soon after the appearance of HBsAg.
+The anti-HBc IgM usually falls to undetectable levels within 6 months and anti-HBc total remains detectable for many years.

-Anti-HBs usually appears with the resolution of hepatitis B virus infection after the disappearance of HBsAg.
+Anti-HBs usually appears with the resolution of hepatitis B after the disappearance of HBsAg.

 Clinical Reference